 The Hutterite faith developed in the Austrian (now Italian) region of Tyrol, but moved to Moravia to escape persecution.
 In Moravia, under the leadership of Jakob Hutter, their communal lifestyle was developed according to the Book of Acts, Chapters 2, 4, 5 and 2 Corinthians, the which distinguishes them from other Anabaptist Christian faiths.

-In Bohemia the Hutterites were well-treated for over a century, but persecution returned, and they left, moving eastward, settling first in Transylvania (parts of Modern Hungary and Oltenia).
-In early 1700's they moved further east to Ukraine.
+In Bohemia the Hutterites were well-treated for over a century, but persecution returned, and they left, moving eastward, settling first in the Ottoman vassal state of Transylvania (parts of Modern Hungary and Oltenia).
+In the early 1700's they moved further east to Ukraine, then part of the RTC and thus subject to the Counter-Reformation and demands of Jesuit missionaries.
 It was there that some Hutterites converted to Catholicism and retained a separate ethnic identity, returning to Slevania as Habaner through the 1800's.
 By the end of the Second Great War the last of the Habaner communes were disbanded.
 The Ukrainian Hutterites faired better than their counterparts, although their communal lifestyle was nearly forgotten by neighboring Mennonites.

 The last and greatest relocation of the Hutterites was in direct response to the Russian demand that the Hutterites serve in the military.
 In the later part of the 19th century four major waves, and several minor waves came to North America.
 Each of these groups are named after their leaders, giving rise to divisions of strictness within the Hutterite faith.
 The major groups were the Schmiedeleut, Dariusleut, Lehrerleut, and Näglileut.
 A lesser known group, the Arnoldleut has come in and fallen out of favor of the Hutterite leadership, sometimes recognized as Hutterites, but most often denounced.
 (The final -leut is pronounced like loyal, thus sounding like loy-t.)